zachvalenta/jvns.ca/source/_posts/2014-10-22-working-remote-8-months-in.markdown

 5 months later, I have some new thoughts!

 The worst thing about working remotely so far has just been feeling generally alienated.
-I talked a litle about motivation in [Don't feel guilty about not contributing to open source](http://jvns.ca/blog/2014/04/26/i-dont-feel-guilty-about-not-contributing-to-open-source/), where I mentioned a theory that motivation is made up of **competence** (I know how to do this!), **autonomy** (I can make my
+I talked a little about motivation in [Don't feel guilty about not contributing to open source](http://jvns.ca/blog/2014/04/26/i-dont-feel-guilty-about-not-contributing-to-open-source/), where I mentioned a theory that motivation is made up of **competence** (I know how to do this!), **autonomy** (I can make my